Why You Need Air Vent/Vacuum Relief in Your Irrigation System

 See our selection of Air/Vacuum Relief Valves here.

 Air valves are used on water mainlines and transmission lines, placed at high points in the system; at drip line lateral ends; at grade changes, such as, before and after steep slopes; in long horizontal runs; often before and after isolation or shut-off valves; and on the discharge side of deep well pumps.
+It is important that the air vents are installed at high points because air rises, and as mentioned above, the velocity of the water will push air to the highest points.
 The planning may seem difficult, but proper placement is crucial to an efficiently operating irrigation system.

 Proper installation is also extremely important.
 The valves should be installed in an upright orientation only.
 Normal installation is on the top of a pipe riser of the same size as the valve inlet.
 In many instances, an isolation (shut-off) valve installed below for easy maintenance.